- 2-3/4 pounds McIntosh, Jonathan or Granny Smith apples, peeled and thinly sliced (11 cups)

 - Transfer half of the batter to an ungreased 13x9-in. baking pan.
 Top with apples.
 Spread remaining batter over apples.
 Mix remaining sugar and cinnamon; sprinkle over top.
 Bake 10 minutes.

 - Reduce oven setting to 375°.
-Bake 35-45 minutes or until golden brown and apples are tender.
+Bake until golden brown and apples are tender, 35-45 minutes.
 Cool on a wire rack.
 Yield: 15 servings.

 Reviews for Chunky Apple-Cinnamon Cake